tori-koontz/tori-koontz.github.io/index.md

-## Welcome Tori's GitHub page for Open Source GIS!
+## Welcome to Tori's GitHub page for Open Source GIS!

 This is a page for my work in GEOG 323: Open Source GIS in the fall semester.